voteliquid/blog/_posts/2017-04-17-liquid-democracy-and-a-free-political-economy.md

 Citizens will be able to use the [Liquid platform](https://join.liquid.vote) to directly vote for and against legislation—something previously limited to legislators.
 Since voting can occur daily, rather than biennially, this massively expands our public space's liquidity.

 On top of this, individuals may select *personal* representatives to vote on legislation for them.
+Now anyone can become a 'liquid politician'.
 This greatly expands the political economy's supply, since liquid politicians can still be influential without anywhere close to 50% of their jurisdiction’s vote.
-Liquid representatives don’t need to quit their jobs, nor even vote directly, choosing instead to pass their voting power along to their own personal representatives.
+Liquid reps don’t need to quit their jobs, nor even vote directly, choosing instead to pass their voting power along to their own personal representatives.

 And, liquid democracy still allows for all the options of our current system: a citizen can still choose a single individual to vote on all legislation for them.